Infanticide: Judaism

-Judaism prohibits infanticide, and has for some time, dating back to at least early Common Era.
+Judaism prohibits infanticide, and has for some time, dating back to at least the early Common Era.
 Roman historians wrote about the ideas and customs of other peoples, which often diverged from their own.
 Tacitus recorded that the Jews "take thought to increase their numbers, for they regard it as a crime to kill any late-born children".
 Josephus, whose works give an important insight into 1st-century Judaism, wrote that God "forbids women to cause abortion of what is begotten, or to destroy it afterward".